suki-w/DA301_Assignment/README.md

 The entire Review and Summary column from the raw data is then evaluated by sentiment polarity, from which a common pattern is found from the customer review summary - most of the reviews with negative sentiment relate to the key word “disappointing”, implying that there is an gap between the expectation of product deliverables vs the actual deliverables customers perceive.

 To further dive into the root cause, we can extract the product IDs associated with these negative reviews to see if the comments are generated from a specific range or items, so that more consolidated efforts can be put to refine the product quality or review the product descriptions/ marketing messages to minimise false expectations.

+Week 4

+The sales raw data is being explored on R, using the Tidyverse package.
+To start with, the datatype of the Platform and Product columns are changed to factor type to ensure they can be analysed from a categorical perspective.
+Through sense checking, it is noticed that one unique product may be associated with more than one line of data in the data set.

+Scatterplots, histograms and boxplots are used to identify trends in the EDA:

+<Scatterplots> Scatterplots can be used when attempting to explore the relationship of two sets of numeric data.
+Therefore EU Sales data has been used to compare against NA Sales data through the scatterplot, and the result shows that a certain level of positive correlation exists between the sales performance in the two regions.
+It is definitely worthwhile to explore the relationship further.

+<Histograms> Histograms are mainly used to display the distribution frequency of numeric data consolidated in scaled intervals.
+In this analysis histogram visualisations do not give much insights on sales, especially when each line of data does not necessarily represent one unique product.

+<Boxplots> Boxplots can be used to preview statistical distribution of the sales data and identify outliers.
+From the boxplots, it is observed that outliers are present across Global, NA and EU sales data, and there is one outlier with extreme value within the Global data set that exclusion of it would help improve visualisation quality of the boxplot.
+The other metrics such as IQR, mean etc. reflected from the boxplot give limited insights though, as each line of data does not necessarily represent one unique product.
+Further aggregation of product sales data is required for a more accurate visualisation.

+Week 5

+Data has been further manipulated to enable more in-depth EDA - firstly, product sales have been grouped to provide total regional/ global sales by product.
+Scatterplots, histograms and boxplots are plotted again to visualise the insights.
+We can now conclude the product sales are in general positively skewed, as seen from the histogram with peak leaning towards the left, and a median line leaning towards the left plus a shorter left whisker in the boxplot.

+Reviewing product sales distribution across platforms would also provide insights.
+As we look at the scatterplot zooming in on the correlation between regional/ global sales and product count, it is observed from the outlier that PC as a platform generates limited sales despite that it carries a wide range of products.

+We then need to determine the normality of product sales with the Q-Q plot, Shapiro-Wilk test, skewness, and kurtosis.
+From the Q-Q plot, it is observed the sales distribution is far from normal distribution, given the significant deviation from the theoretical quantile lines.
+Same conclusion can be made from the Shapiro-Wilk test with p-value <0.05.
+All 3 sets of sales data have skewness ranges from 2.89 to 3.07 (>0), confirming that all of them are highly positively skewed; whereas their kurtosis ranges from 15.6 to 17.8 (>3), implying that their curves have very sharp peaks and heavy tails.

+A scatterplot with best fit lines is then plotted to explore the level of correlation between NA and EU Sales across platforms.
+Platform DS, 3DS and Wii are observed with the highest sales correlation between region NA and EU, i.e. the right sales strategies can possibly drive synergetic sales momentum across both regions.